Chapter Nine: John Tayloe III Comes to Town

 The board promptly presented their case to the administration.
 In a letter to Secretary of State Timothy Pickering, likely written by Thornton, the board welcomed an investigation and assured him that it would embarrass Hadfield.
 He was a young man of taste, but "extremely deficient in practical knowledge as an architect."
 The bulk of the long letter detailed his insubordinate refusal to give the board his elevation of the Executive office that President Washington had signed.(26)

 Thornton also drafted a personal letter to Pickering that focused on his professional relationship with Hadfield.
 In it, he described how he introduced Hadfield to the Capitol and had to assure him that the walls then built were big enough.
 Thornton soon gathered that Hadfield didn't know anything about architecture or building.
 He didn't know what a projector was and had to ask Blagden how to write "$100,000."
-In his November 1795 letter to Thornton the president cautioned him to fire Hadfield if he was incompetent.
-Thornton did not recall that in his draft, but explained that the board did not dismiss Hadfield immediately because the workers ignored him and did the work properly.
+Thornton explained that the board did not dismiss Hadfield immediately because the workers ignored him and did the work properly.

-Indeed, according to Thornton, Hadfield made his design because he saw that Thornton and Hoban were undoing Hallet's mistakes and restoring Thornton's original design.
-Hadfield mistook that as an invitation to suggest design changes.
-Thornton added the otherwise uncorroborated story that after quitting in late June 1796, Hadfield got his job back only after apologizing for attacking Thornton's plan, admitting his envy and vicious motives and promising to follow Thornton’s orders.
-Thornton did not make a fair copy of his draft and send it to the secretary of state.(27)
+Although it was not an issue in the board's current dispute with Hadfield, Thornton ridiculed his pretensions as a designer.
+That allowed Thornton to not only explain that he had drawn sections of the building that Hadfield couldn't, he also claimed that, with Hoban's help, he had corrected Hallet's mistakes.
+He also fabricated the story that after quitting in late June 1796, Hadfield got his job back only after apologizing for attacking Thornton's plan, admitting his envy and vicious motives and promising to follow Thornton’s orders.
+However, Thornton did not make a fair copy of his draft and send it to the secretary of state.(27)

 Thornton was comfortable making broad claims in drafts of never sent letters and to correspondents in England about his architectural genius.
 However, face to face, he celebrated his amateur status.
 At the end of May 1798, a young Polish poet, Count Julian Niemcewicz, came to celebrate America.
 He toured the federal city and met its leading men.
 Law told him to see Hadfield who showed him the Capitol.
 Then Niemcewicz met Thornton.
 He left this impression in a diary style memoir: Thornton "told me himself that it is not long since he had begun to study architecture and it was while he was taking lessons that he made his plan of the Capitol.
 Should one be surprised that it is bad?
 In building an edifice so costly and so important could they not have brought over one of the more celebrated architects of Europe, or at least asked them for a plan?"(28)